The Good News in the Bible

 And so with the proper understanding of Paul's counsel in Romans 14 in its textual context and historical context, we are able to see that the integrity of all of God's commandments are maintained.
 As Paul tells us in Romans 7:12 "So then, the Law itself is holy, and the commandment is holy, right, and good."
 Paul was a Sabbath keeper, the early church was observing the Sabbath, and even the apostle John observed "the Lord's day", (see Revelation 1:7—"I was in the spirit on the Lord's day").

-The seventh day of the week is the day sanctified by the Lord for the believers to come together for common worship and the hearing of the good news that our Lord by His unmerited grace alone saves to the uttermost those repentant sinners who put their faith alone in the sinless life and atoning death of Christ alone as revealed in the Bible alone.
+The seventh day of the week is the day sanctified by the Lord for the believers to come together for common worship and the hearing of the good news that our Lord by His unmerited grace alone saves to the uttermost those repentant sinners who put their faith and trust in the sinless life and atoning death of Christ alone as revealed in the Bible alone.
 Our Lord Jesus Christ "hung alone that He might atone" for our transgressions of not only the letter of the Law, but our transgressions of the spirit of the Law as well.

 The "blood of sprinkling" in the Day of Atonement tabernacle ritual was always applied and atonement always took place at the mercy seat above the holy Law of God.
 Our Lord Jesus Christ is now the mediator of a new and better covenant based upon better promises.
 He himself as our High Priest, King, and Judge is the Law-giver and the Law-keeper for all who put their trust in his perfect life and atoning death.
 Those who trust in him as Savior and Lord will be walking in the way of his commandments not to be justified but because they are justified by faith in his perfect obedience to all of the holy commandments.
 Or to put it in the words of Paul in Romans 3:31 NIV "Do we, then, nullify the law by this faith?
 Not at all!
 Rather, we uphold the law."